AayushiAgra/ee109-rangefinder/README.md

 - Project-wide globals are declared in final_project.h
 - Individual module/component globals declared in relevant header files
 - All globals/macros are named: location_detailedname
-   - i.e. final_project_next_state or encoder_count
+   - i.e. encoder_count
-- All flags have _FLAG_ following their declared location in their name
+- Functions are explained in their appropriate files, and not every time that they are called